jwodder/whitaker2json/README.md

 - `comparative` — a list of strings giving the base forms of the comparative degree of the adjective
-- `gender` — for single-gender adjectives, the gender in which the adjective is used; see the table above for possible values
+- `gender` — for single-gender adjectives, a code-value object for the gender in which the adjective is used; see the table above for possible values
 - `genitive` — For adjectives that take the same form in all genders in the nominative singular, the `base_forms` field will contain only a single element (the nominative singular), and the `genitive` field will contain the